sgorgun/matrix-linear-combination-task-python/README.md

 There are two requirements:
 - Target object have to be calculated correctly;
 - The dimensions of the passed matrix and the number of items in $weight$ list have to be checked before the linear combination calculation.
-The checking function has the signature $validate_combine(matrix, weights)$ and it throws

 ## Getting started